Targetless LiDAR-Camera Calibration with Neural Gaussian Splatting: Experimental evaluation

-\phantomsection \textbf{Implementation Details.} Following~\cite{lu2024scaffold}, our model uses a two-layer MLP with ReLU activation and 32 hidden units to train Gaussians.
-We set the number of auxiliary Gaussians to $K=10$ for all experiments and the scale regularizer threshold to $S=10$.
-Adam is replaced with AdamW, applying a weight decay of $10^{-2}$ until iteration 15K, after which it is removed.
-The total training process consists of 30K iterations.
-To enhance calibration stability, each camera has a separate optimizer with learning rates of $2 \times 10^{-3}$ for rotation and $8 \times 10^{-3}$ for translation.
-We also implement a minimum viewpoint cycle strategy, ensuring at least five cycles through all images before further optimization to prevent instability during early training.
-In addition, the photometric loss includes a \textit{D-SSIM} term, where the weight $\lambda_{\text{D-SSIM}}$ is set to 0.2.
+We use a two-layer MLP with ReLU activation and 32 hidden units to regress Gaussian attributes.
+The parameters are set to $K{=}5$, $\beta{=}5000$, and $\sigma{=}10$ for the number of auxiliary Gaussians, the proportionality factor of $N_{\text{target}}$, and the scale regularization threshold.
+Training is conducted for 30K iterations using AdamW, with a weight decay of $10^{-2}$ for the first 15K iterations.
+Each camera has a separate optimizer, with learning rates of $2{\times}10^{-3}$ for rotation and $5{\times}10^{-3}$ for translation, using a cosine annealing scheduler that decays the learning rate to $0.1{\times}$ the initial value.
+The loss combines \textit{D-SSIM} and scale terms, weighted by $\lambda_{\text{D-SSIM}}{=}0.2$ and $\lambda_{\text{scale}}{=}1.0$.
+With this configuration, the method remains below 8GB of VRAM and uses the \emph{same hyperparameters} across all datasets.
+All experiments are averaged over 10 random seeds and are conducted on a single RTX 4090 GPU.